-From January 1st 2020 the IMO (International Maritime Organisation) will be enforcing a new global cap on Sulphur usage.
+Since 1st January 2020 the IMO (International Maritime Organisation) have been enforcing a global cap on sulphur usage.

 Currently ships run on fuel that contains sulphur.
 Using this fuel emits sulphur oxides into the air.
-Sulphur oxide can be harmful to humans and lead to other environmental and atmospheric problems, such as acid rain, which is why the IMO are implementing this new regulation.
+Sulphur oxide can be harmful to humans and lead to other environmental and atmospheric problems, such as acid rain, which is why the IMO implemented this regulation.

-These new changes are set to have a major impact on the shipping industry and will mean that shipping lines will have to use marine fuels with a sulphur content of no more than 0.5% against the current limit of 3.5% in an effort to reduce greenhouse gas emissions.
+These new changes are having a major impact on the shipping industry and mean that shipping lines must use marine fuels with a sulphur content of no more than 0.5% against the previous limit of 3.5% in an effort to reduce greenhouse gas emissions.
 This regulation came into effect on 1st January 2020.
 The main ways that shipping lines have been reducing their sulphur content are by:

-We fully expect to see this trend continue throughout 2019.
-In order to try and mitigate these charges for our customers, we will continue to look at all available options to ensure the most competitive services are used.
+In order to try and mitigate increased costs for our customers, we will continue to look at all available options to ensure the most competitive services are utilised.

 Should you have any questions regarding this please do not hesitate to contact us at [email protected]